Intent-Based Architecture

 Flashbots Threshold Encryption: Private intent submission with decryption.

-Anoma: Protocol-level intent settlement (research stage).
+Anoma: Protocol-level intent settlement.

-Intent-based systems emerging across DeFi.
+Intent-based systems are emerging across DeFi.

 Benefits Over Traditional